6cdh/dotfiles/README.md

 These configs are not optimized for installing by others but can be a reference.

+I use [Colemak](https://en.wikipedia.org/wiki/Colemak) keyboard layout, so the keymaps should optimized for it.

 ## Install dotfiles

 I use [GNU stow](https://www.gnu.org/software/stow/) to manage my dotfiles.